-- For VSD compressors 50 HP to 500 HP, the program provides rebates of $50/HP for double shift and $80/HP for the triple shift.
+- For VSD compressors 50 HP to 500 HP, the program provides rebates of $50/HP for double shift and $80/HP for triple shift.
 CA-26 and 43 cover single-compressor systems only.

 - For multi-compressor systems between 50 and 500 HP, CA-45 and 46 cover $54/HP for systems in use 4,000 - 7,199 hours annually and $80/CFM for systems in use 7,200 hours or more annually.

 Want to retrofit your existing air compressor with a variable speed drive motor?
-CA-47 covers VSD retrofits for multi-compressor systems between 50 and 300 HP and is used for at least 7,200 hours annually at a rate of $52/HP.
+CA-47 covers VSD retrofits for multi-compressor systems between 50 and 300 HP and used for at least 7,200 hours annually at a rate of $52/HP.

 Aire Tip: Switching from a rotary screw air compressor to a VSD air compressor could save 30-70% on energy consumption for compressed air.
 Read more: Why Choose or Upgrade to a Variable Speed Drive Air Compressor?